Published on: December 29th, 2020

 Published on: August 14th, 2018

 The Centrum Creative Writers won First Place for Cooperative Writing in a regional competition sponsored in June by LeadingAge, a nonprofit trade association representing more than 400 long-term care organizations.
 The writers live at the Centrum, Willow Brook Christian Village’s assisted living center.
-They enjoyed collaborating to record the stories of their . . .
+They enjoyed collaborating to record the stories of their lives.
+Here we . . .
 Read More

 Published on: July 12th, 2018

 by Bill Chaddock, Willow Brook at Delaware Run resident

 Each of us has a priceless legacy to leave our children, grandchildren and even descendants not yet born.

 That legacy is the multitude of memories and experiences – some happy, some sad – about our lives and families that we have accumulated over the years.
 It is important . . .
 Read More